-Biden made his official pledge to pick a female running mate last month, an announcement that was met with skepticism by some who felt it was more pandering than inspiring.
+Biden made his official pledge to pick a female running mate in May, an announcement that was met with skepticism by some who felt it was more pandering than inspiring.
 And given his campaign is marred by a sexual assault allegation from Biden's former Senate aide Tara Reade, it's worth wondering whether the candidate now hopes a woman joining him at the top of the ticket could help shore up his standing with young female voters.

 Biden is being pushed in multiple directions by different interest groups — many progressives are urging him to choose Warren, with an eye towards bridging the gap between his moderate base and aggrieved Bernie Sanders supporters, which polling suggests that choosing Warren would do.
 Meanwhile, prominent Black leaders like Al Sharpton have been urging Biden to choose a Black woman.

 "In the middle of this pandemic, you have to choose someone that people, and particularly Black people, believe can govern from day one."

 Biden “will get the overwhelming majority of the Black vote, the question is turnout,” Sharpton told The New York Times.
 “Now I’ve told him my preference is for a Black woman, but you’ve got to also choose the right Black woman.
 In the middle of this pandemic, you have to choose someone that people, and particularly Black people, believe can govern from day one.”

 Klobuchar withdrew from consideration in June, shortly after it was leaked that Biden's team had asked her to undergo the rigorous vetting process that all potential vice presidential candidates must endure.
 Some Black activists had urged Biden not to pick Klobuchar given her past career as a Minnesota prosecutor, and Black voters were the base of Biden's support throughout the primary.
 In withdrawing amid national uprisings over systemic racism, Klobuchar said that "this is a moment to put a woman of color" on the presidential ticket.